Image

 Phase 2

-This study is for older adults or those not fit for intense treatment, who have a type of blood cancer called acute myeloid leukemia (AML) with a FLT3 mutation (a change in the DNA of a gene involved in cell growth).
-It compares usual treatment with azacitidine and venetoclax to adding gilteritinib, another cancer-fighting drug.
-Azacitidine helps control cancer cell growth, venetoclax blocks a protein that helps cancer cells live, and gilteritinib stops cancer cells from multiplying.
-The study wants to see if the combination works better than the usual treatment.
+This study is for older adults or those not fit for stronger treatments with a type of blood cancer called acute myeloid leukemia (AML) that has a specific change in the FLT3 gene.
+It compares two treatments: the usual treatment with azacitidine and venetoclax, and a new combination adding gilteritinib.
+Azacitidine helps activate genes that stop cancer growth.
+Venetoclax blocks a protein that cancer cells need to survive.
+Gilteritinib stops cancer cells from multiplying.
+The study aims to see if the new combination is better at helping patients achieve remission, which means the cancer is less active or gone for a time.

 Study details